-I am a graduate student in MIT Mechanical Engineering in the Portela Research Group, researching mechanics of multifunctional metamaterials across scales.
+I am a graduate student in MIT Mechanical Engineering in the Portela Research Group, researching mechanics of physically intelligent materials across scales.

 I design, fabricate, and characterize the mechanics of material systems that respond predictably to various stimuli, such as mechanical forces and vibrations and magnetic fields.

-These materials systems push the boundaries of material functionality in medical devices, robotics, and microelectronics.
+These materials systems transform material functionality in medical devices, robotics, and microelectronics.

 Selected to attend the NextProf Nexus workshop at UC Berkeley, September 2025